As We Rely on Technologies to Supplement Our Lives, We Open Doors to CyberSecurity Breaches

 4) IT Terrorism: Using DdoS Attacks to Demonstrate Power

 What happens when 5 o' clock rolls around & everyone hits the highway all at once?
 A painful traffic jam that will have you cursing your fellow carpool companion.
 Imagine if, instead of destinations, we had popular websites &, instead of cars, we had individual IP addresses trying to get to the same place.
 When a website goes down, this is one of the cases – too much traffic at a single time.
 The server can't handle that many requests.
 The roads can't handle the cars.
 Now, imagine if someone had the capabilities to incite a traffic jam on a 1,000 times larger scale at any given time.
 This is what we call a Ddos attack.

-At the end of 2016 & in the beginning of 2017, the US saw a few massive Ddos attacks which shut down websites like Etsy, Twitter & Spotify for hours at a time.
+In previous years, the US saw a few massive Ddos attacks which shut down websites like Etsy, Twitter & Spotify for hours at a time.
 Other than inciting panic, hackers try to inject malicious code amidst the chaos.
 Going back to the traffic jam analogy, it would be like having looters completely clean your car out while you were busy getting to your destination by an emergency vehicle.